VanderPloegR1/companion/Module-Development.md

 ... work in progress ...

+#### Printing to log

+While developing you might want to print some info or variables to the console or the in companion log.
+The below commands will help you do just that:

+For printing to console, if you launch through terminal:
+`console.log('you data/message');`

+And if you want it in the log in the webinterface:
+Warning: `self.log('warn', 'you data/message');`
+Info: `self.log('info', 'you data/message');`
+Debug: `self.log('debug', 'you data/message');`

 ### The code behind all that stuff

-Once you declared the actions and presets and maybe variables and feedbacks you have a nice looking module which still doesn't do any thing.
-Now you have to program some code to be executed when a action is triggered or feedback has to be updated.
+Once you declared the actions and presets and maybe variables and feedbacks you have a nice looking module which still doesn't do anything.
+Now you have to program some code to be executed when an action is triggered or feedback has to be updated.
 Let's start with the actions.
 Companion calls the function `instance.prototype.action = function(action)` when it wants the module to execute an action.
 It passes the object action, which reflects the ID of the action in the property action.action and has the options in the property action.options.